To apply for a booth space, a company should place an order through the IMCAS online platform

 Click here for more information on Educational Grants.

 Educational grant sessions are eligible for medical continuous education credits.
 Therefore, they differ from a sponsored session as they have to comply with the rules of accrediting organizations.
 This is why it is the IMCAS Scientific Board that makes the final decision regarding content and lecturers for these sessions.

 In case of an educational grant with lecture, your company suggests one speaker and one topic.
 In case of an educational grant with visual support, your support is visible through logo placements online.

-In most cases, only 1 company can grant a webinar, however there are a few special webinars with multiple supporters - please check the number of products available for the date of your chosen webinar by checking the product page: granted webinar - lecture or granted webinar.
+In most cases, only 1 company can grant a webinar, however there are a few special webinars with multiple supporters - please check the products available for the date and theme of your choice by checking the product page on IMCAS Academy.

 In both cases, the topics and program are under the sole responsibility of the IMCAS Academy Scientific Committee and the content remain strictly scientific (non-sponsored).
 Check here for an example of a granted webinar.

-Only exhibiting companies can perform a survey during the congress, under the following conditions:
+Only companies with a booth can perform a survey during the congress, under the following conditions: